 One might naively think, by the way, that the term "transit" refers to vehicles like buses, trains and streetcars.
 But here in Progressive Land, according to our City Charter, it also means bikes: "Bicycling shall be promoted by encouraging safe streets for riding, convenient access to transit, bicycle lanes, and secure bicycle parking."
 (Section 8A.115, Transit First)

 Get it?
 Now when the city's Bicycle Plan takes away traffic lanes on busy streets to make bike lanes, they can say that are just following Transit First as defined in the City Charter, even if that snarls traffic and delays our actual transit system, which the EIR on the Bicycle Plan tells us is what's going to happen.

-Labels: Anti-Car, BeyondChron, Bicycle Plan, CityPlace, Parking, Tom Radulovich, Traffic in SF
+Labels: Anti-Car, BeyondChron, Bicycle Plan, CityPlace, Parking, Planning Dept., Tom Radulovich, Traffic in SF